 Environmental effects can be either adverse or beneficial.
 Still, society’s dependence on energy, together with other activities that harm our environment, far outweigh the beneficial effects that we have on the environment.
 Further on, we’ll shed some light on the major adverse environmental effect and what catalyzes them.

 Considering the world’s dependency on energy and the way through which we create energy, we cause several adverse environmental impacts.
 The burning of coal and oil increase carbon dioxide emissions and other pollutants that harm the environment.
 However, we can’t only look at the burning of fossil fuels as causes that have adverse effects on the environment.
-Improper waste disposal of polluted bodies of water and soil, accidental spills from chemical plants, growing demand for resources like oil, food, and others as population increases all have an adverse environmental impact on our planet.
-The Environmental Protection Agency is dealing with many of these issues while trying to either diminish the effect we have on the environment or imposing limitations for polluting industries.
+Improper waste disposal of polluted bodies of water and soil, accidental spills from chemical plants, growing demand for resources like oil, food, and others as

 The following are the main negative impact we are responsible for:

 This is the most disastrous impact and the one we are all responsible for.
 Recently, countries worldwide are trying to reverse this adverse environmental impact we have on the planet, but the struggle is real as we are pressured by time.

 Acid rain, smog, and other types of pollution